 - Lethargy

 Note that not all dogs display clinical signs of Cushing’s disease in the same way.
-In general, it’s good to note any drastic and concerning changes in your dog’s habits and report them to your vet.
-(Never dismiss changes in appetite, urination, or thirst by assuming these things happen simply because your dog is getting older.)
-If you see that your dog is suddenly very thirsty all the time, excessively hungry at mealtime, and needs to urinate more frequently, these are common signs of Cushing’s disease.
-But only a vet can help you determine what’s going on, and the best course of action to take.
+In general, it’s good to take any ongoing, concerning changes in your dog’s behavior seriously, and report them to your vet.
+Never dismiss changes in appetite, urination, or thirst by assuming these things happen simply because your dog is getting older.
+If you see that your dog is suddenly very thirsty all the time, excessively hungry, and urinating more frequently, there could be an underlying health condition like Cushing’s.
+Only a vet can help you determine the cause of these issues, and the best course of action to take for treatment.

 How can I prevent Cushing’s disease in my dog?

-Before diagnosing a dog with Cushing’s disease, veterinarians will first want to rule out health problems.
-They conduct blood tests, and other screenings such as a urinalysis, as well as imaging scans, to diagnose Cushing’s.
-If the vet suspects the origin of Cushing’s is adrenal-dependent, they will typically do an abdominal ultrasound to detect the presence of adrenal gland tumors.
-In some cases, the vet will need to do chest and abdomen X-rays to check whether there are tumors elsewhere in the body.
+Before diagnosing a dog with Cushing’s disease, veterinarians will first want to rule out other health problems.
+They may conduct blood tests and other screenings such as a urinalysis and imaging scans.
+If your vet suspects the Cushing’s is adrenal-dependent, they will typically do an abdominal ultrasound to detect the presence of adrenal gland tumors.
+In some cases, your vet will need to do chest and abdomen X-rays to check whether there are tumors elsewhere in the body.

 Along with other factors, the type of Cushing’s disease (adrenal-based or pituitary) is important, and will determine what course of treatment is prescribed by your vet.
-Each kind has a different treatment and a different prognosis.
-(If the cause is iatogenic, steroid medication dosages will be stopped, in a controlled and gradual manner, to reduce the severity of symptoms.)
+Each kind of Cushing’s has a different treatment and a different prognosis.

-Most vets will treat either form with medication to help manage the disease.
-Some medications work to suppress cortisol; others help manage blood pressure or serve to block different hormone receptors.
+For pituitary-based Cushing’s, most vets will prescribe one of a few different medications to help manage the disease.
+Some medications work to suppress cortisol; others help manage blood pressure or block different hormone receptors.
+Surgery may be an option in rare cases.

-Otherwise, Cushing’s is a lifelong condition that can only be managed by medication rather than cured.
-It’s an insidious disease.
+Outside of a successful surgery or a reduction in steroid use, Cushing’s is typically a lifelong condition that may be managed rather than cured.
 The prognosis varies, with some dogs living just a few years with Cushing’s, and others living longer.
-Because the disease occurs commonly in older dogs, there may be other (unrelated) health complications impacting a dog’s lifespan.
+Because the disease occurs commonly in older dogs, there may be other unrelated health complications impacting a dog’s lifespan.

-You can help your dog live more comfortably with Cushing’s disease through diligent care, which includes close monitoring from the vet (regular blood work and medical checkups), keeping up with medication consistently as directed, and watching out for harmful side effects or complications in case dosage adjustments are needed.
-Following your vet’s guidance is the best thing you can do for your dog.
+You can help your dog live more comfortably with Cushing’s disease through diligent care, which includes regular blood work and checkins with your vet, and keeping up with medication as directed.
+You can also talk with your vet about whether there are holistic treatments to consider.
+As with any health condition, following your vet’s guidance is the best thing you can do for your dog.